yasintashraf/neurofluid-mreg/README.md

 ### Vessel Radii Analysis

-Enable radius estimation along vessel centerlines:
+Enable radius estimation along vessel centerlines in MNI space:

 ```yaml
 radii_enabled: true
 radii_overwrite: false
 ```

 This computes local vessel diameter at each centerline voxel using 2D Gaussian fitting.
-Results are used to analyze BOLD power vs vessel size.
+Radius maps are generated in MNI space, and results are used to analyze BOLD power vs vessel size.
+Results are saved as both continuous radius maps and binned statistics.

 ### MP2RAGE Denoising